Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: Pre-coding AG codes using h.s.e sets and subspace designs

-We now combine our code constructions in Section \ref{sec:lin-rs} with a pre-coding step that restricts coefficients to belong to a subspace design, and thereby obtain subcodes that are list decodable with smaller list-size in polynomial time.
+We now combine our the constructions of Reed-Solomon and Garcia-Stichtenoth codes with evaluation points in a subfield (from Section~\ref{new-subsec:decoding-rs} and Section~\ref{subsec:decoding-gs} respectively) with a pre-coding step that restricts the message coefficients to (respectively) the subspaces constructed in Theorem~\ref{thm:final-sd-subspace} (using subspace designs) and Theorem~\ref{thm:final-csd-subspace} (using cascaded subspace designs).
+These subcodes will then be list decodable with smaller list-size in polynomial time.

+In particular, the combination of Garcia-Stichtenoth codes with cascaded subspace design will give us our final main deterministic code construction (part (ii) of Theorem~\ref{thm:main-intro}).